molrs/molrs-book/src/smiles/parsing-smiles.md

 }
 ```

-As you can see, our code is getting a little ... spaghetti-like.
+As you can see, our code is getting a little more complicated.
 There are two main points of complication that we had to handle:
 - Handle chars inside a bracket and outside a bracket differently.
 - Handle all the different atom attributes specifiable by bracket syntax.

-However, it works as expected.
+    - Element
+    - Isotope
+    - Charge
+    - Number of hydrogens
+    - Chirality

 Using this function to parse "[18OH-]" gives a Molecule with no bonds, and one atom:
 ```
 Atom {
     element: O,